 Of course, if you join Trade Your Bets now and want to follow the £30k Challenge, you can do that.
 Start with a £1,000 bank - less if you want to - and follow the selections throughout the year.

 Once Kevin hits his £30k target he may continue upward or start again.
 There's at least a couple of years to figure that out.

 As the profit targets accelerate, it will become tougher to stay on track.
-Even if it takes an extra year to complete though, who would be unhappy with a £30,000 trading bank?
+Even if it takes an extra year or two to complete though, who would be unhappy with a £30,000 trading bank?